Crimean War: Baltic theatre

 The first hostile armed action of the two Western allies against Russia was the appearance of the British and French fleets in the Baltic Sea.
 However, the Allies understood the large number of Russian forces in this region to protect the capital.
-Therefore, the actions of the Anglo-French troops in this area were aimed at keeping the Russian command on alert and preventing the dispatch of troops to strengthen the defense of the southern part of the country.
+Therefore, the actions of the Anglo-French troops in this area were aimed at keeping the Russian command on alert and preventing the dispatch of troops to strengthen the defence of the southern part of the country.
 As a result, small-scale attacks and measures were carried out to disrupt Russian merchant shipping.

 The Baltic was a forgotten theatre of the Crimean War.
 Popularisation of events elsewhere overshadowed the significance of this theatre, which was close to Saint Petersburg, the Russian capital.
 In April 1854, an Anglo-French fleet entered the Baltic to attack the Russian naval base of Kronstadt and the Russian fleet that was stationed there.
 In August 1854, the combined British and French fleet returned to Kronstadt for another attempt.
 The outnumbered Russian Baltic Fleet confined its movements to the areas around its fortifications.
 At the same time, the British and French commanders Sir Charles Napier and Alexandre Ferdinand Parseval-Deschenes although they led the largest fleet assembled since the Napoleonic Wars, considered the Sveaborg fortress too well-defended to engage.
 Thus, shelling of the Russian batteries was limited to two attempts in 1854 and 1855, and initially, the attacking fleets limited their actions to blockading Russian trade in the Gulf of Finland.
 Naval attacks on other ports, such as the ones in the island of Hogland in the Gulf of Finland, proved more successful.
 Additionally, allies conducted raids on less fortified sections of the Finnish coast.
 These battles are known in Finland as the Åland War.

 Russia depended on imports—both for its domestic economy and for the supply of its military forces: the blockade forced Russia to rely on more expensive overland shipments from Prussia.
 The blockade seriously undermined the Russian export economy and helped shorten the war.

 The burning of tar warehouses and ships led to international criticism, and in London the MP Thomas Milner Gibson demanded in the House of Commons that the First Lord of the Admiralty explain "a system which carried on a great war by plundering and destroying the property of defenceless villagers".